soap-makers/soapmakers.store/README.md

 ## Author

-This website is maintained by [Your Name or Business Name].
+This website is maintained by SOAPMAKERS.
 Feel free to reach out to us with any questions or feedback.

 ## License

-This project is licensed under the [MIT License](LICENSE).
+This project is licensed under the [PRIVATE LICENSE](LICENSE).